‘My Boss’s Daughter’ (2003) Review

 Tom Stansfield (Ashton Kutcher) works at a publishing company run by the challenging and tyrannical Jack Taylor (Terence Stamp).
 While trying to keep his head down at work, Tom also harbors a massive crush on Jack’s daughter, Lisa (Tara Reid), who also works at the company.
 After some miscommunication with Lisa, Tom finds himself house-sitting for Jack.
 This leads to an entire night of unfortunate events, possibly costing Tom his job and his shot with Lisa.

 My Boss’s Daughter is a movie I had always meant to watch but never did… until now!
 And oof, what I would’ve given to get those 86 minutes of my life back.
 What a stinker.
-If you were to sit me down and demand a synopsis of the movie, I’m not sure I could actually tell you because I’m still not sure what the point of this movie actually was.
+If you were to sit me down and demand a synopsis of the movie, I’m not sure I could tell you, because I’m still not sure what the point of this movie was.

-I know this was an attempt at an old-school screwball comedy with an R-rated bent (which is funny as the film itself is only PG-13).
+I know this was an attempt at an old-school screwball comedy with an R-rated bent (which is funny, as the film itself is only PG-13).
 Unfortunately, nothing in this movie worked for me.
 I usually find Ashton Kutcher pretty humorous, but his performance in My Boss’s Daughter comes across as lazy and uninspired.

 Tara Reid has never been that impressive as an actress, so there’s nothing special about her role as Lisa.
 It’s no surprise that Kutcher and Reid had zero chemistry here.
 There’s nothing about them that I liked, apart or together.